Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: . #1

 For our reach projections, we take $v_0 = \SI{220}{\kilo\meter/\second}$ and $v_{\mathrm{esc}} = \SI{550}{\kilo\meter/\second}$, and we take Earth to have a velocity $v_E = \SI{232}{\kilo\meter/\second}$ in the galactic frame.
 This matches the conventions of Ref.~\cite{Hochberg:2017wce}.
 In order to facilitate comparison with other results in the literature, we also show some results with $v_E = 0$ and $v_{\mathrm{esc}} = \SI{500}{\kilo\meter/\second}$, matching the conventions of {\it e.g.} Refs.~\cite{Hochberg:2015pha,Hochberg:2015fth}.
 We refer to this as the `simple halo' scenario.
 Finally, for illustrative purposes, we show selected results for a hypothetical halo with $v_0=v_{\mathrm{esc}}=\SI{e4} {\kilo\meter/\second}$ and $v_E=0$.
 In this `fast DM' scenario, the plasmon peak is kinematically accessible, and this is directly visible as a feature in the recoil spectrum.

 The various models for the loss functions in Al are shown in \cref{fig:superconductor-losses-spectra}, together with the corresponding DM recoil spectra for a kg-yr exposure.
+The undamped GSRF model and the Lindhard model with $\Gamma_p=0$ correspond to the boundaries of the shaded region in \cref{fig:reach}.
 We also show the result obtained by choosing the acausal branch in the Lindhard dielectric function.
 It is clear from \cref{fig:superconductor-losses-spectra} that at low energies, a naive extrapolation of the plasmon tail dominates over the Lindhard loss function with its infinitely long-lived plasmon.
 Moreover, the energy range of interest for light DM detection is precisely where the effects of damping in the GSRF loss function become important.
 While the loss functions given here are valuable benchmarks, the true loss function likely falls somewhere between the Lindhard result and the plasmon tail.
-To accurately predict the DM scattering rate, it is both essential and feasible to \emph{measure} the loss function in this regime.
+This is also suggested by fitting the measurements of Ref.~\cite{sun2016calculations}, which go down to $\omega = \SI{100}{\milli\eV}$ and lie somewhat below the plasmon tail.
+(See the purple line in \cref{fig:superconductor-losses-spectra}.)
+To accurately predict the DM scattering rate, it is both essential and feasible to \emph{measure} the loss function in the entire relevant regime of $\SI{1}{\milli\eV}<\omega<\SI{1}{\eV}$.

 \Cref{fig:superconductor-reach} shows updated reach curves for an aluminum superconductor target alongside the results of Refs.~\cite{Hochberg:2015pha,Hochberg:2015fth}.
 The reach curves are specified with respect to a reference cross section defined by